alper-sari/bwai-ramadan-03/.journey/tutorial.neos.md

 **Preview the Main Agent:**
 1. Use the **Web Preview** button again for port `8080` (or refresh your previous preview tab).
-2. Select your agent from the list and start chatting!
+2. Select travel_helper agent from the list and start chatting!
 3. *Try asking: "Hi, I'm from Turkey and I'm traveling from Istanbul to Berlin.
 Can you help me plan?"*

 ## Summary